darklang/dark/docs/custom-domains.md

   again, for redirects, not SSL certs.

 ## Dark ops instructions
-- Create a new branch
-- Run `scripts/add-custom-domain`; it will generate the necessary code changes.
+- Run `scripts/add-custom-domain` and provide the domain; we'll get the canvas name from the CNAME, which also verifies that the CNAME DNS record is in place.
   Make sure to supply the DOMAIN without the `https://` prefix and the raw CANVAS name without `builtwithdark`.
-- It will also instruct you in the necessary manual steps to run _after_ the CNAME is ready, but _before_ merging the script's changes.
-  - If the domain is not a www domain that we want to redirect, you will need to manually remove several of the generated changes.
-  - The CNAME must exist before the below is done because Let's Encrypt (and thus Google) uses DNS to verify that "we" (the user) control the domain before issuing a cert.
+- The CNAME must exist before the below is done because Let's Encrypt uses an HTTP request to verify that "we" (the user) control the domain before issuing a cert.
-  - (Provisioning a cert also requires that the ingress have the `kubernetes.io/ingress.global-static-ip-name` annotation set; that's already in there for `www.kiksht.com-cert`, so this is no longer necessary for the bwd-ingress.)
+- There are no longer any manual steps to run, nor deploys needed, to provision a custom domain.